KastnerRG/Read_the_docs/docs/project2.rst

 A CORDIC is an efficient method for calculating trigonometric and hyperbolic functions.
 The CORDIC control can be modified to perform different functions, e.g., the book describes how to use a CORDIC for calculating sine and cosine.
 This project focuses on using the CORDIC to translate between Cartesian coordinates (x, y) to the polar coordinates (r, theta).

 The lookup table architecture is a generic computational technique that instantiates a memory that holds the output results.
-The fucntion inputs are used to address into the memory to retrieve the appropriate result.
+The function inputs are used to address into the memory to retrieve the appropriate result.
 A lookup table in the FPGA logic architecture is one such example that uses very small memories to compute an arbitrary N bit input logic function whose output is 1 bit.
 These LUTs are small -- a 4-LUT has 16 bits; a 5-LUT has 32 bits.
 This project has a LUT-based architecture to compute the Cartesian to Polar transform.

 2) Materials
 --------------